-- Contracting parties must submit national comments through their IPPC contact point in the OCS in order for them to be considered by the SC. - IPPC contact points are provided 90 days to review the draft standards, consult on their content and compile and submit comments to the Secretariat. - Compiled comments will be made available by the Secretariat.
+- Contracting parties must submit national comments through their IPPC contact point in the OCS in order for them to be considered by the SC.

 51 The possibility to send a draft ISPM to another round of consultation is foreseen in step 5 and step 6 of the Standard setting process (2016).